kwaimind/vamos/README.md

 `vamos` is a simple tool to run the correct package manager when jumping between projects or in monorepo environments.

-This came from a frustration of trying to run `pnpm` in a `yarn` package.
+This came from a frustration of having to juggle different package managers across different repos, and constantly forgetting which was which.

 It looks for the closest `package.json` file and detects the package manager using:
 1. The `engines` field in package.json (preferred)